the-remould/Agua-Controlar-1/README.md

 1. Fix security on esp-outputs.php page.

 2. Buttons have turned into check boxes!?
-I want buttons but a little bit smaller than they were.
+We want buttons but a little bit smaller than they were.

-3. Add sensor code from Soil Humidity to  Agua Controlar 1 (ESP32S board).
+3. Add sensor code for Soil Humidity to  Agua Controlar 1 (ESP32S board).

-4. I want soil humidity data sent to Thingspeak instead of Asksensors.
+4. Send soil humidity data sent to Thingspeak instead of Asksensors.

-5. Figure out how to change SSID & password via Bluetooth Terminal HC05 app.

-6. Figure out ESP32 MailClient library for sending email alerts.

 Links to the tutorials I used-